jschauma/jass/README.md

 jass(1) is written in Go, so it should run pretty much anywhere that you can build a binary for.
 (An older version of jass(1) written in shell is also available in the 'src' directory.)

-jass(1) was tested on the following systems:

-- RedHat Enterprise Linux 6.8
-- Mac OS X 10.15.2
-- NetBSD 8.0

 FAQ
 ===